- Food and Cooking»

 Beef and Guinness, Classic Irish Beef Stew With Guinness

 Beef and Guinness Stew

 Irish Stew - Beef and Guinness

 An absolutely classic Irish dish is beef braised slowly in Guinness - a luscious Irish Stout.
 This is my version - which means I kept it as simple and clean as possible - I didn't want interference with the amazing flavors that developed when the two main ingredients met and married over long slow heat.

 This is not in the least 'beery', as I thought it would be when I first heard of it years ago.
+As it cooks, the flavor of the Guinness becomes mild and rich.
 Beef-and-alcohol dishes are classic all over the world.
-In France it's Coq au Vin.
-In Asian it's Mongolian beef with Sake.
+In France, it's Coq au Vin.
+In Asia, it's Mongolian beef with Sake.
 In Ireland - it's this lovely pot of luscious.
 The beef cooks slowly with some simple seasonings, and the result is pure succulence.
 The alcohol burns off, and the acids work their magic on the traditionally tough cuts of beef used, tenderizing them and creating an out of this world sauce for the stew.